akanarr/VicePresidentAutomation/README.md

 This script prints the current cursor position every 3 seconds.
 Use it to find the coordinates of specific screen elements:

 python .\mouseCoords.py
 hit ctrl + C to cancel

-To find the correct coordinates for each title. the values are (left, top, width, height) of the timer region per title card. left == x coordinate top == y coordinate width == pixel distance to the right of the x coordinate height == pixel distance below the y coordinate.
+To find the correct coordinates for each title. the values are (left, top, width, height) of the timer region per title card.

+left == x coordinate
+top == y coordinate
+width == pixel distance to the right of the x coordinate
+height == pixel distance below the y coordinate.

 In this picture you if you put the mouseCoords.py value of your cursor in the top left you will have your x,y coordinates.
 Bottom right minus your x, y coordinates will give you width and height.

 ![image](https://github.com/user-attachments/assets/5c7e9bb8-db74-404f-8e2b-f3e77bf77aba)

+otherwise you just need the x, y coordinates of each click action.

 # Run Automation Script